mobiledevpro/Android-WorkManager-Demo/README.md

 ## Notes:

 + The minimal interval for periodic tasks is 15 minutes, even if you set 1 min.
++ Retry with Backoff policy supports the minimum 10 sec and the maximum 5 hours interval (30 sec by default).

 ## Authors: